ThaneGallo/ESP_MorseCode/Gatt_client/gatt_client/README.md

 Contains all callback functions for the gap/gatt functions to help process connections

 ### morse_functions.c/h
 Contains all GPIO functions and interrupt service routines to control the read and write buttons.
-Each routine triggers a flag whcih is set and handled in the main polling task.
+Each routine triggers a flag which is set and handled in the main polling task.
 There are also a few helper functions to encode our binary array input into the corresponding character array.

 ### poll_event_task_functions.c/h
 Contains the task thread which would poll for the status of the flags which are to be set for the buttons.
 There is a read and write flag which when triggered would read and write from and to the server.